PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I wish you would."

 "As a favor to you, I am happy to do it," said the Wizard.
-The he said, "Bon Voyage!" gave a half-bow, and, in the way of Wizards, he disappeared in puff of smoke.
+The he said, "Bon Voyage!" gave a half-bow, and, in the way of Wizards, disappeared in puff of smoke.

-# Propping the Kid Up

-From Wizard's point of view -- walking to the Inn -- knowing that that they have good Lamb -- Later, after a fine repast he would remove himself to a high hilltop and watch the city burn.
-A pleasant break from his usual toil.

-Boltac -- good city for business.
-Wizard -- hmm, yes, so far.
-Boltac -- Lots of trade

-Wizard -- but what happens when all the adventurers are killed?

-Botlac raised an eyebrow, "What do you mean, when all of the adventurers are killed?
-There's always more adventurers.
-Each fresh crop of children brings new fools willing to risk their life.
-Trust me, I've made fortune off of this.""

-"But what if everyone was defeated?
-So badly, so horribly, that it set an example?
-Lots of heads on pikes, that kind of thing."

-"Ennnhh," Boltac said, holding up one finger.
-"That sounds like reason.
-I mean it makes fine sense to me, but here's the thing -- you can't reason with fools.
-At least not without becoming a fool yourself."

-"Yes," said the Wizard, sighing into his ale, "That is most certainly *the thing*."

----
+# 5

-Boltac dragged the unconscious Farm Boy out the front door by the shoulders.
-He placed him on the ground, then locked the shop door.
-Across the street, Boltac saw an empty bench in front of the Bent Eelpout Tavern.
+Boltac dragged the unconscious Farm Boy out of his shop.
+As soon as the boy's feet were clear, he dropped him on the ground, and locked the front door.
+Boltac looked around, for a place to ditch the kid.
+Across the street, he saw an empty bench in front of the Bent Eelpout Tavern.
 Perfect, thought Boltac.
+He'll be just another drunk on a bench, sleeping it off.

-As he dragged lad across the street, Boltac muttered, "What were you thinking?
+As he dragged the lad across the street, Boltac muttered, "What were you thinking?
 Loan you a sword?
 Are you crazy?
-Well, of course your crazy."
-With much grunting, Boltac struggled to prop the lad up on a bench in front of the Bent Eelpout Tavern.
+Well, of course you're crazy.
+Forget I asked" With much grunting, Boltac propped the lad up on the bench.
 He looked up at the hideous, twisted fish on the Tavern's faded sign and a longing for ale filled him.

-"Look kid," he said to the gently snoring boy on the bench, "It's for you own good.
+"Look kid," he said to the gently snoring Farm Boy on the bench, "It's for your own good.
 I mean, if you didn't see that coming, you're not going to see anything else coming.
 And that wasn't even tricky.
 You know what's tricky?
-Wizards are tricky."
+Adventures are tricky."
+Boltac sighed heavily.
+"Believe me, go back to the farm."

-Boltac watched the boy breathing in his sleep.
-He seemed even younger now that he was unconscious.
-After a moment he said, "Okay, no charge for the concussion.
-And you're  welcome." and went inside the tavern.
+Boltac watched the sleep.
+Now that the boy was he was unconscious he seemed even younger.
+"Okay, no charge for the concussion.
+And you're welcome, Boltac said."
+Then he went inside.

 # Borrow a Cup of Ale #